The Great Plains IDeA-CTR BERD Core Presents:

 As principal investigator, he has constantly received major research grants from NIH and NSF.
 Currently, he leads P01 CA 142538-Statistical Methods for Cancer Clinical Trials and is the Director of Biostatistics core and Co-project leader for North California Translational & Clinical Sciences Institute.
 In addition, he is a distinguished educator in Statistics/Biostatistics graduating 46 PhD students.

-This half-day short course will provide an overview of Deep Learning (DL), Inverse-Reinforcement Learning (IRL), and Machine Learning (ML) techniques as they relate to Precision Medicine applications.
+This half-day short course provides an overview of Deep Learning (DL), Inverse-Reinforcement Learning (IRL), and Machine Learning (ML) techniques as they relate to Precision Medicine applications.